 This award is given in memory of Sheila Forsner who rose above her own tragedy and triumphed in educating and inspiring others.

-The 2016 Award was presented to: Margaret Borcia
+The 2017 Award was presented to: Heather Lopez

-Margaret and her family are amazing; their desire to give back is endless.
-Their willingness to go “the extra mile” is well known to the AAIM family and we are fortunate to benefit from their contributions.
+Heather and her family are amazing; their desire to give back is endless.
+Heather also spends her time and talent to create gift baskets for AAIMs annual fundraiser and silent auction.
+Her willingness to go the “Extra Mile” is well known to the AAIM family and we are fortunate to benefit from her contributions.

 “No one is useless in this world who lightens the burden of it for anyone else.”